 Numbers 29: 1 – 6 – Instructions for offerings on this day.

-Jeremiah 31 – Yom Teruah is a day of rememberance.
+Jeremiah 31 – Yom Teruah is a day of remembrance.

-Nehemiah 8: 1 – 12 – Ezra instructing the Hebrews on the Torah and their celebration of Yom Teruah.
+Nehemiah 8: 1 – 12 – Ezra instructs the Hebrews on the Torah and their celebration of Yom Teruah.

-Ezra 3: 6 – 7 – Ezra and the Hebrews offering the sacrifices for Yom Teruah.
+Ezra 3: 6 – 7 – Ezra and the Hebrews offer sacrifices for Yom Teruah.

 Psalms 47: 5 – Yehovah will sound a Teruah/a blast with a shofar.